 - Azure AD-joined VMs don't currently support external identities, such as Azure AD Business-to-Business (B2B) and Azure AD Business-to-Consumer (B2C).

-- Azure AD-joined VMs can only access Azure Files file shares for synced users using Azure AD Kerberos.
+- Azure AD-joined VMs can only access Azure Files shares or Azure NetApp Files shares for hybrid users using Azure AD Kerberos for FSLogix user profiles.

-- The Windows Store client doesn't currently support Azure AD-joined VMs.
+- The Remote Desktop app for Windows doesn't support Azure AD-joined VMs.

 Deploy Azure AD-joined VMs

 You can deploy Azure AD-joined VMs directly from the Azure portal when you create a new host pool or expand an existing host pool.
 To deploy an Azure AD-joined VM, open the Virtual Machines tab, then select whether to join the VM to Active Directory or Azure Active Directory.
 Selecting Azure Active Directory gives you the option to enroll VMs with Intune automatically, which lets you easily manage your session hosts.
 Keep in mind that the Azure Active Directory option will only join VMs to the same Azure AD tenant as the subscription you're in.

 - Host pools should only contain VMs of the same domain join type.
 For example, Azure AD-joined VMs should only be with other Azure AD VMs, and vice-versa.

 - The VMs in the host pool must be Windows 11 or Windows 10 single-session or multi-session, version 2004 or later, or Windows Server 2022 or Windows Server 2019.

 Assign user access to host pools